How to Use a Project Management Framework to Improve DEI [UPDATED]

 A project management framework and methodology are often confused and used interchangeably (and incorrectly).
 Here are the differences between the two:

-- A project framework is a set of guidelines or roadmap to managing projects but also allows for some freedom.
+• A project framework is a set of guidelines or a roadmap for managing projects, but also allows for some freedom.

-- A project methodology is an approach with a clear set of rules, principles, methods, activities, and processes used to manage and execute a project or solve a specific problem.
+• A project methodology is a clear set of rules, principles, methods, activities, and processes used to manage and execute a project or solve a specific problem.
 Methodologies are well-defined and repeatable.
 A system of practices, techniques, procedures, and rules used by those who work in a discipline.

 When comparing the two, a methodology is what to do, when to do it, and how to get there, and a framework is the roadmap.